 That is what Growing up with Faber means.
 Our authors include Emma Carroll, Natasha Farrant, Jason Reynolds, Swapna Haddow, Kieran Larwood and Kacen Callender.
 Founded in 1929, our first catalogue included Old Possum’s Book of Practical Cats, on which the Cats musical is based, and The Iron Man.
 It said ‘It is by reading such books that children learn the difference between the shoddy and the genuine.’
 We still believe reading has the power to change children’s lives.

-In 2017, Faber created the FAB Prize to help discover new writers and illustrators from underrepresented backgrounds.
+In 2017, Faber created the FAB Prize to help discover new writers and illustrators of colour.
 This prize is the first of its kind in the UK and our alumni have gone on to release amazing books that are rich in culture and colour.

 Every child deserves to see themselves in books, and in the authors and illustrators whose work they read.
 The FAB Prize aims to discover and showcase new talent, closing the gap between what is currently published and the reality for many families.